Lothar Götz: Pas de Trois

 (image: 'Figurine in Pink and Black' pencil and colour pencil on paper, 29.7×21cm, 2016)

-Domo Baal is delighted to host Lothar Götz's third solo exhibition in the gallery: 'Pas de Trois', a response to Oskar Schlemmer's Triadic Ballet (1922).
+Domo Baal is delighted to present Lothar Götz's third solo exhibition in the gallery 'Pas de Trois', a response to Oskar Schlemmer's Triadic Ballet (1922).

 Lothar Götz will present a theatrical environment, incorporating wall works, new paintings on linen, screen–printed fabric and a trio of vitrines presenting a series of drawings on paper, all using a palette dominated by three colours: yellow, pink and black, which together create a stage set–like space inspired by Schlemmer.
 Presented like a sketch for a performance, the installation, through referencing this classic 1922 Bauhaus work, explores the relationship between architecture, dance and theatre and themes relating to desire, sexuality, identity and the abstract/human divide.

 Götz's exhibition 'Pas de Trois' pays tribute in particular to three of Schlemmer's sketches 'Kostümentwürfe zum Triadischen Ballett' 1922 (Museum of Germanic Culture, Cambridge, Mass.)